 How Accidental Death Insurance Fills a Crucial Gap

-Life is unpredictable, and while most people plan for long-term risks like illness or retirement, sudden accidents are often overlooked.
-Accidental death insurance is designed to address this very specific risk by providing a tax-free benefit if death occurs as the direct result of a covered accident.
-While it is not a replacement for traditional life insurance, it can play an important supporting role in a well-rounded protection strategy.
+Life is unpredictable, and while most financial plans account for long-term risks like retirement income gaps, market volatility, or chronic illness, sudden accidents are often overlooked.
+Accidental death insurance is designed to address that specific risk by paying a tax-free benefit if death occurs as the direct result of a covered accident.
+It is not intended to replace traditional life insurance, but it can serve as a powerful supplement within a comprehensive protection strategy.
+When families think about financial security, they typically focus on income replacement through policies such as term or permanent life insurance.
+However, accidental death coverage adds another layer of protection—one that can respond quickly and affordably in the event of an unexpected tragedy.

 Review Your Options With an Experienced Advisor